|

 I FELT IT WAS RIGHT |

-Knowing that the Harvester was travelling
+Knowing that the Harvester was travelling on felt on stage,

-had to be just so. took about 5 attempts to get it just right.
-I think it
+the rubber tracks had to be just so. took about 5 attempts to get it just

-was so fine, the added weight of the arms might have made a difference.
+right.
+I think it was so fine, the added weight of the arms might have made

-the night (as they say) |
+alright on the night (as they say) |

 |